Construction Self-Performance Projects

 Any construction regardless of funding source on: state-owned property, public and private kindergarten through twelfth grade (K-12)

-When a project is under DCM’s jurisdiction and the owner intends to self-perform the construction work, follow the steps below.
+When a project is within DCM’s jurisdiction and the owner intends to self-perform the construction work, follow the steps below.

 Step 1: Project Verification

 Verify with DCM Technical Staff, beginning with a call or email to Kristie Hutto, 334-242-4819 or

 , whether or not a project

-requires supervision and/or administration (including plan review, contract document and inspections approvals) by DCM.
+requires review and/or administration (including plan review, contract document and inspections approvals) by DCM.

-- If a project is verified by Technical Staff that it does not require supervision or administration by DCM, consult with the
+- If a project is verified by Technical Staff that it does not require review or administration by DCM, consult with the

 Alabama Department of Finance-Division of Purchasing or use other contracting means available to the owner.

 Step 2: Procedure Requirements

-If an intended construction self-performance project is verified by DCM Technical Staff as required to be supervised and/or
+If an intended construction self-performance project is verified by DCM Technical Staff as required to be reviewed and/or

 administered by DCM, then a construction self-performance letter must be issued and requirements of the DCM Manual of

 must be met including contract document administration, plan review submittals and approvals, bidding, inspections,

 Contract Document Administration (CDA)